muratk3n/thirdwave/en/README.md

 ---

 Word is she is very jealous of Oliva Wilde, like, of her looks..
 She is like 'bitch could steal my man'.
-She around struttin, man gone.
 Final.
 Prob right..
-OW got it going on.
+OW be 🔥

 ---